prikhi/pencil/docs/source/reference/behaviours.rst

 D
 -

-This behaviour is used to set "d" attribute of an SVG path object.
-The values are put into D behaviour will be listed in the input value.
+This behaviour is used to set the "d" attribute of an SVG path object.
+The provided array of drawing functions is converted to SVG drawing operations.

 Target object
 ^^^^^^^^^^^^^

-Only path object.
+A path object.

 XML Syntax
 ^^^^^^^^^^